— all systems operational

 Outgoing securitySTARTTLS

-UsernameYour full email address (e.g. you@yourdomain.com.au)
+UsernameYour full email address (e.g. you@<clientdomain>.com)

 PasswordYour mailbox password (set in your hosting panel)